The Metamorphoses by Ovid - ISBN: 9781841593586

 Ovid

-Born in 43 BC in the Abruzzo, Italy, Ovid studied oratory in Rome and traveled to Greece.
+Publius Ovidius Naso, known to the English world as Ovid, was born in 43 BC in Abruzzo, Italy.
+He studied oratory in Rome and travelled to Greece.
 Intended for a public career, he instead devoted himself to poetry.
-Amongst his works are the Amores, Heroides, and Arts Amatoria.
-For reasons which remain unclear, he was banished to the Black Sea by the Emperor Augustus in AD 8.
-Grief-stricken, he composed his Tristia there.
+Amongst his other works are the Amores (loves), Heroides (heroines), and the Ars Amatoria (art of love).
+For reasons which remain unclear, he was banished to the Black Sea by Emperor Augustus in AD 8.
+Grief-stricken, he composed there his Tristia (elegies).
 He was never allowed to return to Rome and died in exile in AD 17.

-Born in 1926 and died in 2011.
+Allen Mandelbaum was born in 1926 and died in 2011.
 His translations of Homer, Dante, Virgil, Quasimodo, and Ungaretti have all been published to great critical acclaim.
-He won the National Book Award for The Aeneid.
+For the Aeneid, he won the National Book Award.
 He was the William R. Kenan, Jr. Professor of Humanities at Wake Forest University, North Carolina.

 Formerly a Research Fellow and Senior Tutor at the University of Cambridge, J.C.
 McKeown is now Professor of Classics at the University of Wisconsin, Madison.
 His publications include a commentary on Ovid’s Amores and A Cabinet of Roman Curiosities.
-He is currently working on The Oxford Anthology of Roman Literature.
+He was working on The Oxford Anthology of Roman Literature which was published in summer 2013.

 Returns